OpenInternet/MyWebsiteIsDown/MyWebsiteIsDown.md

 * **Ecological and Dissident Hosting:** [https://ecodissident.net/hosting](https://ecodissident.net/hosting) EcoDissident focuses on providing strong protection for free speech; you may want to pair hosting here with a proxied service, below).
 EcoDissident is a service of [Webarchitects](http://www.webarchitects.coop/), a sustainable coöperative social enterprise.
 * **Gandi.net** [https://www.gandi.net/](https://www.gandi.net/) .
 Gandi is a French company, with offices in Baltimore (USA) and Vancouver (Canada), and supports many popular community tools and projects.
+* **The Positive Internet Company** [http://www.positive-internet.com/services/vip-hosting](http://www.positive-internet.com/services/vip-hosting)  The Positive Internet Company is a for-profit company with offices in the UK and the US, offering fully managed website hosting, including firewalls, databases, and backups.
+Pricing starts at $495/month for fully managed servers.
+Shared hosting may be available for only £125/year.
+The Positive Internet Company provides technical assistance with onboarding and hosting.
+Get started at [http://www.positive-internet.com/contact-us](http://www.positive-internet.com/contact-us) or email good@positive-internet.com
 * **Many others!** There are many other organizations who are aligned with promoting Internet freedom and can help you recover from a DDoS in various ways.
 If you are or know of a service which should be listed here, please contribute.

 ## Proxied Services